davidmeredith/devsGuidebook/devGuidebook.md

 ### Keep Classes and Functions Smallish

 General rule – not much bigger than your screen’s viewport.
-I don't subscribe to certain author's view that functions should be no longer than four or five lines myself - I find it too difficult to hop around the code when functions are this small.
+I don't subscribe to certain views that functions should be no longer than four or five lines myself - I find it too difficult to hop around the code when functions are this small.
 However, a viewport size / page is fine, and if you still need convincing, know that compilers can apply far more effective in-lining optimisations with smaller classes and functions.

 [top](#Table-Of-Contents)